 Essential Documents for Your UK Visitor Visa Interview

-Bring original documents and copies of everything submitted with your application, including passport, financial evidence, employment letter, accommodation bookings, travel insurance, and any additional supporting documents.
+Bring original documents and copies of everything submitted with your visa application, including passport, financial evidence, employment letter, accommodation bookings, travel insurance, and any additional supporting documents.
 Organisation demonstrates preparedness.

 Even though you have submitted documents with your application, having organised copies at your interview allows you to reference specific information when answering questions.
 This preparation demonstrates thoroughness and helps you provide precise answers.